RTCM SC-104: Version 3

 RTCM Version 3, initially released in February 2004, is the current and continually evolving version of the RTCM standard.
 In contrast to 2.3, version 3.x uses a variable-length message format and a single 24-bit cyclic redundancy check (CRC) on the entire message as opposed to a 6-bit parity for every 30-bit word.
-Like the earlier versions, the message format begins with a preamble extended to 8-bits, followed by a 6-bit reserved area, and then a 10-bit message length that allows up to 1,024 bytes of data.
+In contrast to RTCM Version 2, the message format begins with a different 8-bit preamble (0xD3 instead of 0x66), followed by a 6-bit reserved area, and then a 10-bit message length that allows up to 1,024 bytes of data.
 The message, each one with its own privately defined header and data, follows the header and is then capped with the CRC.
 The savings in data, especially in the case of RTK, is significant, a version 3 RTK correction set is generally half as long as version 2.

 Additionally, version 3 groups messages together with related data instead of sending separate messages to accomplish the same task.
 For instance, in version 2, sending a complete RTK message required message Type 18 for corrections and 19 for pseudo-range measurements, whereas in version 3 this information is combined in the single Type 1003.
 Multiple message types are defined for the same types of information to further improve efficiency; Type 1001 has GPS data only on the L1 frequency, while 1002 adds various additional information, while 1003 and 1004 do the same with both L1 and L2 data for those stations that can take advantage of the second carrier.

 The original 3.0 release defined 13 message types, 1001 through 1013.
 1002 contained details for L1 GPS measurements, while 1004 was both L1 and L2.
 1010 and 1012 were the equivalents for GLONASS.
 1013 contained various system details, including the GPS week number.
 1005, 1006 and 1007 contain details about the station, with 1007 adding the antenna height.
 Positional messages, either 1002 or 1004 and 1010 or 1012, are sent from any particular station about once a second.
 Station details are on the order of 20 to 30 seconds.

 The set was soon expanded to include 1019 containing the GPS ephemeris, which provides orbit updates and can be used to more rapidly lock-on to GPS signals.
 1020 is the equivalent GLONASS ephemeris.
 These tend to be rare, as the same information is also periodically sent by the satellites themselves.
 Much later additions added ephemerides for Galileo F (1045) and I (1046), QZSS (1044) and BeiDou (1042).

-Another major addition to the system are the State Space Representation (SSR) which are used to periodically update information on the satellites, and the Multiple Signal Messages (MSM) which allow data from different sets of satellites to be combined using a single data format.
-MSM also allows basic receivers to add Doppler corrections, which is mostly used to remove ambiguity when using L1 signals by moving receivers.
+Version 3.1 provides a definition for Network RTK operation.
+It received 5 amendments.